charwliu/deep-parent/README.md

 eep-parent
 =============

-Parent POM file for NGBOSS EEP platform projects hold the properties, plugins which are required to build eep components, eep features and products.
+Parent POM file for NGBOSS DEEP (Digitial Ecosystem Engagement Platform) projects hold the properties, plugins which are required to build DEEP components, DEEP features and products.